PreCNet: Next-Frame Video Prediction Based on Predictive Coding: Experiments

-PreCNet outperformed all methods in SSIM.
-In MSE and PSNR, it was outperformed by two and four other methods, respectively.
+PreCNet achieved 2nd-3rd position in SSIM.
+In MSE and PSNR, it was outperformed by four and seven other methods, respectively.
 The number of trainable parameters---for the models where it is available---is similar for all except DM-GAN (113M) and PreCNet-small (0.8M).
-PreCNet with small number of parameters still had comparable performance to other models and outperformed PredNet.
-Replacement of the pairs of $\mathrm{convLSTM}^{up/down}_i$ by single $\mathrm{convLSTM}_i$ degraded the performance only slightly.
+PreCNet with a small number of parameters still had comparable performance to other models and outperformed PredNet.
+Replacement of the pairs of $\mathrm{convLSTM}^{up/down}_i$ by a single $\mathrm{convLSTM}_i$ and simplification of error blocks degraded the performance only slightly.

+Moreover, we took the best trained model and investigated its performance for shorter input testing sequences.
+The results are shown in Table \ref{tab:input_length}.
+The network received input sequences with the given input length and predicted the next frame.
+Except the input sequence length, the experiential setting and the PreCNet network are the same as in Tab. \ref{tab:kitti_performance} (the values for input length 10 are the same as in Table \ref{tab:kitti_performance}).
+Copy last MSE is not the same for all input lengths because the test set was split into non-overlapping sequences with different lengths.

+The performance was significantly worse for input length 3 and slightly worse also for length 4.
+For longer sequences, it was stable.
+For input length 10, the performance even slightly decreased.
+A possible reason could be that the network was trained on sequences with length 10 and, therefore, it was not directly trained to predict the 11th frame after inputting 10 frames.
+To investigate the influence of sequence length during training, we trained a network with $l_s=5$---half of the basis sequence length---and evaluated it on the 6th frame after inputting 5 frames.
+We performed two repetitions with 1000 epochs and two repetitions with 2000 epochs.
+The results in all four cases were similar; SSIM was $0.924$ in all cases, PSNR varied from $28.2$ to $28.4$ and MSE was between $0.00209$ and $0.00215$.
+Therefore, the shorter sequence length during training degraded the performance.

 As the training on \textbf{BDD100K dataset} required long training (large dataset), we performed only two training repetitions.
 The performance is evaluated in Table \ref{tab:diff_datasets_perf}\footnote{Performance of the network from the other training repetition is: MSE 0.00169, PSNR 29.3, SSIM 0.938. }.